Iwinswap/iwinswap-eth-block-subscriber/README.md

 }
 ```

-To use a structured logger like Zap or Logrus, simply wrap it to satisfy this interface.
+To use a structured logger like Zap or Logrus, simply wrap it to satisfy the interface.

 ---